 If not by ENSO, the QSRWs from west Pacific heating anomalies can also be modulated by other factors.
-For negative teleconnection phases little was found, but for positive WPD phases we plot the spatial composite patterns of SST and u300 (Fig. 7).
-The composite plots show the state in week -3 to 0, so before the QSRW occurs, and show the developing QSRW itself with Z300 in week 1 and 2, with on the left samples leading to a lagged, positive European t2m response, and on the right all those that do not.
-The middle column shows that with a similar Pacific WPD state, SST patterns are hardly significantly different, except for a branch of warm Atlantic SSTs extending north-east from the Carribean (Fig. 7B).
-The warm branch is part of a meridional cold-warm-cold tripole in the north Atlantic that is associated with positive t2m responses (Fig. 7A).
-Diagnosed by earlier studies, this tripole pattern relates to the strength of the oceanic gyres in the north Atlantic, which are partly driven by wind-stress on the ocean surface (Häkkinen et al., 2011).
-In the configuration of Fig. 7A, cyclonic circulation and cold SSTs prevail south of Greenland, while heat is transferred from ocean to atmosphere (Häkkinen et al., 2011).
-The tripole pattern spans multiple seasons and can occur already in late winter and early spring.
-From that moment onward itand is known to precede the summertime pattern with a strong low pressure anomaly positioned south of Greenland and west of the British Isles (Fig. 5G) (Gastineau and Frankignoul, 2015; Ossó et al., 2020; Wolf et al., 2020; Beobide-Arsuaga et al., 2023).
+For negative teleconnection phases little was found, but for positive WPD phases we plot the spatial composite patterns of SST and $u{300}$ (Fig. 7).
+The composite plots show the state in weeks -3 to 0, so before the QSRW occurs, and show the developing QSRW itself with $z{300}$ in weeks 1 and 2, with on the left samples leading to a lagged, positive European t2m response, and on the right all those that do not.
+The middle column shows that with a similar Pacific WPD state, SST patterns are hardly significantly different, except for a branch of warm Atlantic SSTs extending north-east from the Caribbean (Fig. 7b).
+The warm branch is part of a meridional coldwarm-cold tripole in the north Atlantic that is associated with positive t2m responses (Fig. 7a).
+Diagnosed by earlier studies, this tripole pattern relates to the strength of the oceanic gyres in the north Atlantic, which are partly driven by windstress on the ocean surface (Häkkinen et al., 2011).
+In the configuration of Fig. 7a, cyclonic circulation and cold SSTs prevail south of Greenland, where heat is transferred from ocean to atmosphere (Häkkinen et al., 2011).
+The tripole pattern spans multiple seasons and can occur as early as late winter and early spring.
+From that moment onwards it is known to precede the summertime pattern with a strong low pressure anomaly positioned south of Greenland and west of the British Isles (Fig. 5g) (Gastineau and Frankignoul, 2015; Ossó et al., 2020; Wolf et al., 2020; Beobide-Arsuaga et al., 2023).
+Spring SST anomalies are particularly strengthened by a two-way coupling between ocean and jet stream.
+This happens as soon as the north Atlantic jet migrates northwards with the change of seasons (Wolf et al., 2020; Ossó et al.,